dcunited001/dcunited001.github.io/_posts/2017-10-10-treatise-on-entity-and-agency.md

 - covers mainly the qualities and options available for Information Processing

-- capacity to recognize and store phenomena
+- capacity to recognize, represent, store and compare phenomena
 - Bandwidth, Quality of Perception, Capacity for Concurrency

 <a name="physicality-locality-plurality-and-mobility" />